khyatith/Clustering-newsgroup-dataset/README.md

 2. I have downloaded the data from a python library called scikit-learn.

-3. I will be considering this is a clustering problem.
-I have downloaded all the articles and using a 'bad-of-words' approach, I have tried to cluster the most important and frequent words in the articles together, using K-means clustering algorithm
+3. I will be considering this as a clustering problem.
+I have downloaded all the articles and using a 'bag-of-words' approach, I have tried to cluster the most important and frequent words in the articles together, using K-means clustering algorithm

  ## Exploring the data: